Things to Do

 With your host, Bronwen Logan:

 One-hour "Meditation" Class at the Tomah Retreat by meditation teacher, Bronwen Logan.
-This class can be created for any number of participants of varying levels of experience.
+This class can be created for a minimum of 2 participants with varying levels of experience.
 Bronwen loves to teach this up in the treehouse where the wind is fresh and the skies are open.
 Bookings are essential and can be booked when you book your accommodation.

 One-hour "Healing for Animals" class at the Tomah Retreat with healing practitioner Bronwen Logan.
 Walk with Bronwen as she teaches you the techniques she uses help keep her animals live long and happy lives.
-Bookings are essential and can be booked when you book your accommodation.
+Bookings are essential, with a minimum of 2 people and can be booked when you book your accommodation.

 Or book into one of the weekend Reiki Classes at International House of Reiki